Isorun Docs

 • Streaming responses.
 SSE, chunked encoding, etc. pass through without buffering.

 • WebSocket upgrades.
-Vite HMR, Jupyter kernel WS, hot-reload, notebook websockets, gradio’s queue WS, langchain streaming — all work via raw TCP hijack tunneling on the runner and Cloudflare’s native WS pass-through on the worker.
+Vite HMR, Jupyter kernel WS, hot-reload, notebook websockets, gradio's queue WS, langchain streaming, all work end-to-end.

 • Cookies.
 Forwarded both directions.